Get to Know Us

-Coastal Pet Rescue is an all-volunteer 501(c)(3) non-profit animal rescue organization dedicated to saving the lives of homeless, abused and neglected dogs and cats in Savannah and surrounding areas.
+Coastal Pet Rescue is a 501(c)(3) non-profit animal rescue organization dedicated to saving the lives of homeless, abused and neglected dogs and cats in Savannah and surrounding areas.
 Founded in February 2003, Coastal Pet Rescue changes the lives of homeless pets in Chatham, Bryan and Effingham Counties through its foster home program and small capacity shelter, Camp Pawsawhile Retreat.

 Coastal Pet Rescue provides:

 - Rescue, foster care, veterinary care, and sterilization for animals in county animal shelters that would otherwise be euthanized.

 - Foster care for animals surrendered by their owners who either can no longer provide for the pets or no longer wish to have them in their homes.